Skip to main content

 MCP Tool

-Allows the Agent to connect to external MCP servers and use custom tools, extending the Agent’s capabilities beyond the platform’s built-in tools.
-Configuration follows a 3-step process: Step 1: Connect to MCP Server
+The MCP (Model Context Protocol) Tool allows the Agent to connect to external MCP servers and use custom tools, extending the Agent’s capabilities beyond the platform’s built-in tools.
+Configuration follows a three-step wizard: Connect to MCP Server, Select Tool, and Configure Tool.
+Step 1: Connect to MCP Server

 • MCP Server URL: Enter the base URL of the MCP server (e.g., https://api.example.com/mcp).